ott-jax/ott/README.md

 ## Citation

-If you have found this work useful, please consider citing us:
+If you have found this work useful, please consider citing this reference:

 ```
 @article{cuturi2022optimal,